Download & Other Tools

 - Key Reports and Research

-- National, Regional, State, and Selected Local Area Vaccination Coverage Among Adolescents Aged 13–17 Years — United States, 2014, 2015, Morbidity and Mortality Weekly Report, Reagan-Steiner, S., et al.
+- National, Regional, State, and Selected Local Area Vaccination Coverage Among Adolescents Aged 13-17 Years—United States 2016, 2017, Morbidity and Mortality Weekly Report, Centers for Disease Control and Prevention, Walker, T. Y., et al.

 - U.S. National Vaccine Plan, U.S. Dept. of Health & Human Services

-- Vaccination Coverage Among Children in Kindergarten — United States, 2013–14 School Year, 2014, Morbidity and Mortality Weekly Report, Seither, R., et al.
+- Vaccination Coverage for Selected Vaccines, Exemption Rates, and Provisional Enrollment Among Children in Kindergarten—United States, 2016-17 School Year, 2017, Morbidity and Mortality Weekly Report, Centers for Disease Control and Prevention, Seither, R., et al.

 - Vaccines Are Not Associated with Autism: An Evidence-Based Meta-Analysis of Case-Control and Cohort Studies, 2014, Vaccine, Taylor, L. E., et al.